Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 ![[Create_A_VM.png]]
 ### Control Plane Devices

 The Control Plane devices are the central brains of the system, and are all required for Cisco SD WAN Functionality.
 There are three (3) control plane devices, vBond (also known as the Validator), vSmart (also known as the Controller), and vManage (also known as the Manager), all of which will be detailed in the following sections.
+Note that depending on the images you receive, extra VM options may need to be configured, which will be stated at the start of each section.
+Unfortunately, there will be no screenshots for these extra configurations, as we at the COSMIAC-RAPID Lab Environment had access to an image that had these settings already instantiated on the machine.
 #### vBond

 The vBond (Validator) control plane device handles the validation of all devices, control and data plane alike.
 All Cisco SD WAN Devices must make first contact with vBond before any of the other SD WAN components. vBond is the window/gateway into the SD WAN Fabric, and is what helps facilitate initial route establishments between edge devices and control plane devices.

 What makes vBond so important in the entire scheme as the first point of contact is its role as the Validator, as it ensures that the devices connecting to it/attempting to join into the fabric are legitimate non-malicious devices to the best of its ability.
 Essentially, it acts as the initial "security guard" of the system.

+**Extra Configurations**
+ - Memory: 4 GB
+ - Processors: 2

 1. Click on `Create / Register VM` in the `Virtual Machines` GUI Window.
 2. Upon opening the creation window, choose the `Deploy a virtual machine from an OVF or OVA file` option, and click on the `Next` button at the bottom right of the creation window.